pnnehome/pnnehome.github.io/docs/source/index.rst

 .. role:: note-text

 (:note-text:`Note\: This website is still under construction.
-Last update on May 20, 2024.`)
+Last update on Apr 28, 2025.`)

-This is the companion website for :ref:`Wei and Jiang (2024b) <papers_home>`.
-It provides a pre-trained estimator for a consumer search model used in economics & marketing.
+This is the companion website for :ref:`Wei and Jiang (2025) <papers_home>`.
+It provides a pretrained estimator for a consumer search model used in economics & marketing.
 It is based on a neural net that recognizes search model parameters from data patterns.
-We call it pre-trained neural net estimator (NNE).
-The approach extends :ref:`Wei and Jiang (2024a) <papers_home>` and is generally applicable to structural models.
+We call it pretrained neural net estimator (NNE).
+The approach extends :ref:`Wei and Jiang (2024) <papers_home>` and is generally applicable to structural models.
 But here we focus on a consumer search model.

-Below is a brief overview of applying pre-trained NNE to your search data.
+Below is a brief overview of applying pretrained NNE to your search data.
 For Matlab code and documentation, see :ref:`code <code>` page.
 For examples to try out, see :ref:`data <data>` page.

 Overview
 ------------------